njoyard/ist/doc.markdown

 ### Text nodes

-Text nodes are specified with double or simple quotes:
+Text nodes are specified with double or simple quotes.
+They cannot have any child nodes:

 {% highlight css %}
 "top-level 'text node'"